-Display the list of system board options as follows:
+To display the list of system board options, perform the following steps:

-- 1. Start the RCU as described in "Starting the Resource Configuration Utility" found earlier in this chapter. - 2.
-At the Main Menu, select Configure Computer. - 3.
-At the Steps in Configuring Your Computer menu, select Step 3: View or Edit Details.
+- 1. Start the RCU. - 2.
+At the Main Menu, click Configure computer. - 3.
+At the Steps in configuring your computer menu, click Step 3: View or edit details.

 A list of system board options appears on the screen.
-Figure 5-1 shows settings typical for your system.
+Figure 1 shows settings typical for your system.

-NOTE: Whenever you add an expansion card to the computer, its presence is reflected by changes to the System Board Options screen.
+🏹 NOTE: Whenever you add an expansion card to the computer, its presence is reflected by changes to the System Board Options screen.